DeadlyMouse90/Localization-with-geopy-in-Python/README.md

 # Localization-with-geopy-in-Python
-Using library Geopy in Python
+Using the Geopy library in Python